tilemill-project/tilemill/_posts/docs/guides/0203-01-01-symbol-drawing-order.md

       middleline/line-color: white;
       topline/line-color: red;
     }

 Note that symbolizer ordering happens after all other types of ordering - so an outline might be on top of one polygon but beneath a neighboring polygon.
 If you want to ensure lines are always below fills, use separate attachments.

+## Watch out for specificity

+One quirk of the way CartoCSS currently works is that *specificity* can affect attachment ordering.
+That is, one attachment might unexpectedly be drawn on top of a later-defined attachment if it has a *more specific* selector.

+    #layer {
+      ::attachment1[zoom>5] {
+        line-width: 3;
+      }
+      ::attachment2 {
+        polygon-fill: blue;
+      }
+    }

+You might expect the above code to draw `attachment1` below `attachment2`, but because `attachment1` is paired with an additional filter, it is *more specific* and thus is drawn on top.
+Currently the only workaround for this without splitting the style into multiple layers is to make sure `attachment2` has equal or greater specificity:

+    #layer {
+      ::attachment1[zoom>5] {
+        line-width: 3;
+      }
+      ::attachment2[zoom>=0][zoom<=20] {
+        polygon-fill: blue;
+      }
+    }

+Future versions of CartoCSS may change this behavior, possibly by introducing a more explicit way of defining attachment ordering (such as a CSS-style `z-order` property).